TakaHoribe/autoware.iv.universe/src/perception/object_recognition/detection/tensorrt_yolo3/README.md

 ## Referenced repositiory
 Please check this repository for detail implementation.
-Note that you are using the trained files provided by the repository.
+The trained files are provided by the following repository.
+The trained files are automatically downloaded when you build.

 https://github.com/lewes6369/TensorRT-Yolov3